MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/create-a-model-driven-app.md

 1. We recommend creating your model-driven app from a solution.
 A solution is a package that can contain Dataverse tables, forms, views, apps, flows, and other components.
 By building your model driven-app in a solution, you can easily move it to other environments or preserve a copy in your source control repository.
 For more information about creating a solution, see [Create a solution](/powerapps/maker/data-platform/create-solution).

 1. Create a solution.
-For this example, we name our solution **Power Apps Training**.
-Next, we add the tables that will be included in our model-driven app.
+Enter a name for your solution, such as **Power Apps Training**.
+Next, you add the account table that will be included in your model-driven app.

 1. In your solution, select **Add existing**, and then select **Table.**